Bentley Continental GT coupe review

 While it's immediately recognisable, new proportions and taut lines give the bodywork much more purpose this time around.
 It isn’t any longer than before but the wheels have been teased out to each corner for a more athletic stance, while forming the panels at 500 degrees Celsius has resulted in sharp edges and creases that add muscle to the overall design.

 A new 6.0-litre W12 twin-turbo engine arrived first but it was subsequently joined by a smaller V8 - a petrol-electric V6 plug-in hybrid may eventually join the range too.
 Significant changes mean the W12 model is much sharper than its predecessor, but the less expensive and lighter V8 model is still absurdly quick - it's hard to make a remotely rational case for spending extra on the W12.
+That's unless you consider the GT Speed, which has an even more powerful version of the W12 and a host of chassis upgrades to make it one of the most exciting Bentleys to drive ever.

 The Continental's occupants have plenty to enjoy inside, from the delightful leather massaging seats to the new 12.3-inch infotainment display that can be hidden at the press of a button when Bentley's rotating display is chosen as an option.
 As always, each customer is also able to specify their GT to be completely unique, from the shade of the leather to the wooden veneer and optional audio systems.